martenschukkink/basic-pinscape-pico/README.md

 ## Background information

-Below you can find the button and breakout board connections to the Raspberry Pi Pico / Pinscape Pico.
+Below you will find the button and breakout board connections to the Raspberry Pi Pico / Pinscape Pico.
 The configuration in the [config.json](config.json) file is based on this layout.
-If you change something in the layout, this should be updated in the configuration.
+If you change something in the layout, the config file should be updated accordingly.

 ![Pinscape Pico: buttons and breakout boards](pinscape-pico-buttons-and-breakout-boards.png)